Rehanrichu/Rehanrichu/README.md

 * **GeoGebra:** District A Grade in Mathematical Constructions

 * ## Quick Note on My GitHub Journey
 Hey!
 This is my fresh GitHub profile — my old one got deleted due to some account issues (tech glitches happen ).
-I've been self-teaching Python via Kaggle since late 2025, and I'm rebuilding stronger with healthcare AI projects like Ailment Discoverer.
-Excited to collaborate and grow — check out my pinned repos!
+I've been self-studying Python via Kaggle since late 2025, and I'm rebuilding stronger with healthcare AI projects like Ailment Discoverer.
+Excited to collaborate and grow.